yerTools/event_hub/README.md

   // Creates a new hub for distributing events. use hub <- observer.new()

-  // Notifies all subscrivers of the hub that an event has occurred. observer.notify(hub, 1)
+  // Notifies all subscribers of the hub that an event has occurred. observer.notify(hub, 1)

   // You can forward the hub to other functions or components.